Big and small businesses can solve big challenges together21 Jan 2020 · 3 min read

 The public is ready for change.
 And so are we at Philip Morris International.
 We are doubling down on our efforts to engage regulators, politicians, and other interested parties in conversation with us.
 We’re inviting them to scrutinize our robust (and publicly accessible) science, and to share with us their questions and concerns, so that we can inject facts and science into a debate that for too long has been light on both.

 Unsmoke your mind: Pragmatic answers to tough questions for a smoke-free future

 We’re not naive.
 We recognize that we’re starting from a deficit of trust and a surplus of skepticism regarding the tobacco industry.
 We cannot alter history; we can only push toward a better future with transparency, candor and information that is scientifically substantiated and open to peer review.

 Yes, PMI is big.
-Big enough to have invested more than $6 billion in the space of a decade to research and develop smoke-free alternatives.
+Big enough to have invested billions of dollars in the research and development of our smoke-free alternatives.
 Big enough to employ hundreds of highly skilled and motivated scientists, engineers and technicians to help address the global public health issue of smoking.
-Big – and persistent – enough to help unsmoke our world.
+Big—and persistent—enough to help unsmoke our world.
 But only if “small” and “medium” work with us.
 No matter the size of our organization, we’ll never be big enough to tackle this alone.

 According to our survey, society views smoking as an important issue for governments to address and sees the role smoke-free products can play in addressing this issue.
 To PMI, the best path forward is obvious.
 This is an important public health issue.
 If we work together, we can solve it more quickly.